-ACKNOWLEDGEMENTS: This report was prepared by Alex J. Krutskik, PhD; Sara E. Walton, MS; Joshua S. DeBord, PhD; Amanda LA.
-Mohr, MSS; D-ABFT-FT; and Barry K. Logan, PhD, F-ABFT at the Center for Forensic Science Research and Education (CFSRE) at the Fredric Rieders Family Foundation.
-CFSRE's NPS Discovery program acknowledges scientists at the CFSRE and NMS Labs for their involvements and contributions.
-For more information about our programs and reports, please contact NPS Discovery at npsdiscovery@discover.org.
+ACKNOWLEDGEMENTS: This report was prepared by Alex J. Krotulski, Sara E. Walton, Joshua S. DeBord, Amanda LA.
+Mohr, and Barry K. Logan.
+CFSRE's NPS Discovery program acknowledges scientists at the CFSRE, NMS Labs, and many other collaborating agencies for their involvements and contributions.
+For more information about our programs and reports, please contact NPS Discovery at npsdiscovery@cfsre.org or visit our website at www.npsdiscovery.org.